The Dos and Don'ts for Load Securement on Trailers

 5 Pieces of Flatbed Trailer Equipment a Truck Driver Should Have.

-2. Use the Right Amount of Working Load Limit and Tiedowns for Load Securement
+2. Use Tie Downs With The Right Working Load Limit

 3. Inspect Tiedowns for Damage and Defects Before Securing Cargo

-A general rule to keep in mind is inspecting your straps for any damage and defects.
-Even if you notice minor damage to the strap, the strap's capability and value will reduce.
+Always inspect your straps for any damage and defects before use.
+Even if you notice minor damage to the strap, the strap's capability and value will be reduced.
 If you do see damage or are uncertain that there is damage, you must not use that tiedown.
 For more information about standards and inspection criteria, go to WSTDA (Web Sling and Tie Down Association) and NACM (National Association of Chain Manufacturers).

 To prevent future damage, continuously check your tiedowns when you're on the road.
 It is common for cargo to shift and the straps to loosen in transit, so it doesn't hurt to see if they are secure (and you will avoid the chance of more damage).

 Also, store them in a clean, dry place when you're not using the tiedowns.
-If they are exposed to sun, rain, road salt, or else, tiedowns can degrade and will lose their effectiveness.
+If they are exposed to sun, rain, road salt, or otherwise, tiedowns can degrade and will lose their effectiveness.

 There’s no such thing as overdoing it when it comes to tying everything down.
 Plan ahead, make sure you have enough equipment to get the job done right, and inspect it frequently.
 A load that is well secured with good equipment will keep everyone safe and eliminate a lot of headaches during a roadside inspection!